 The specialty of this path is that despite the relatively small area it covers, it discloses a very large number of plant and animal species.
 Most plant and animal species living along this educational trail belong to autochthonous or native species, meaning that their existence in this area is the result of natural processes only, without any human intervention.

 Besides mammals, the area of the educational trail is abundant with bird species.
-Predatory birds inhabiting this area are: hawks, buzzards, kestrels and owls (horned owls).
-Songbirds are also numerous: great tit, finch, robin, nuthatch.
+Predatory birds inhabiting this area are hawks, buzzards, kestrels, and owls (horned owls).
+Songbirds are also numerous: great tit, finch, robin, a nuthatch.

-Areas next to water are inhabited by herons and kingfishers.
+Areas next to the water are inhabited by herons and kingfishers.